 The elements of the system shown in the figure:

 Namespace Index: a Global index that enables the system to store aliases separately for the root and each namespace.

 Root Index: This index is the one that stores the simple aliases.

 Pointer account: Each alias on the Root Index links to a single pointer account that links to the users.
 This will allow users to modify or forward it in the future.

-Real account: This is the real user’s account that is behind the alias.
+Real account: This is the actual user’s account that is behind the alias.

 In our application, when a user wants to register a simple alias, we only have to read from the Namespace index account, verify that there is no namespace already registered with that alias, find the reference to the Root index account, and add a record in the Root for the requested user alias.

 That alias record will point to a new Account used as a pointer reference, where we store the Alias owner, their current address, and any other relevant information.
 Note that the pointer account can be later updated only by the Alias owner, in case he needs to change any information.

 As you might wonder, there’s no actual need to check for availability or duplicates, as alias is assigned in a first-come-first-served basis, and even if someone tries to register a name twice, the immutable ledger allows us to know who has the first valid registration.

 In a similar way, when a user wants to register a namespace alias such as